Hot Homes: For sale in Bryan

 BRYAN, Texas (KBTX) - In the market for a new home?
 Check this one out.

-Cherry Ruffino joined The Three to talk about this beautiful three bedroom, 2 bathroom home on a quiet cul-de-sac near Sue Haswell Park.
-They recently installed new tile in the kitchen, dining, living room, entry way, and bathrooms, and new carpet in the bedrooms.
+Kathy Williams from the Cherry Ruffino Team joined The Three to talk about this gorgeous three bedroom, two bathroom home in Easterling Estates.

-“This is the perfect first-time home-buyer’s home, or the perfect home to buy for your students to live in,” Ruffino said.
+You’ll step outside to a large covered patio with a high ceiling and exposed wooden rafters, and a fenced yard with lots of room to roam.
+This is an amazing space to spend time with family or entertain large gatherings without feeling crowded, just in time for the holidays.

+“What I really love about this home from the moment you step through the front door, is all of the wood accents,” Williams said.
+“The home is open and draws your eye right to the backyard.”

 For more details, watch the video above, or contact Cherry Ruffino here.